 - 2. Mount the coning tool in a 3/8" or 1/2" variable speed power drill.
-Lubricate the end of the tube and slide the coning tool on the tubing. - 3.
-Apply steady pressure against the end of the tubing while the cone is being cut.
+Lubricate the end of the tube and slide the coning tool on the tubing. - Apply steady pressure against the end of the tubing while the cone is being cut.
 The tool can be removed for inspection at any time during the coning operation.
+Throughout the cutting operation, apply lubricant liberally and frequently. - 4.
+Stop the tool when you attain the correct tube angle and face.

-Throughout the cutting operation, apply lubricant liberally and frequently.
 Medium-weight cutting oil with high sulfur content is recommended.